robertsonics/DaisyExamples/rogue/README.md

 **ToDo**

-The Daisy Rogue's TDM audio buffer is currently hardcoded with a block size of 64 samples, which means approximately 1ms of latency.
-The SAI2 TDM implementation is currently in the board support source file and should be rolled into the sai module of libdaisy, at which time things like blocksize can be made adjustable.
+The Daisy Rogue's TDM audio buffer is currently hardcoded for a 48kHz sample rate with a block size of 64 samples, which means approximately 1ms of latency.
+The SAI2 TDM implementation is currently in the board support source file and should be rolled into the sai module of libdaisy, at which time things like sample rate and blocksize can be made adjustable.

 The Seed's stereo input/output channels (SAI1) are synchronized to the Rogue's 8 TDM channels (SAI2) by virtue of the fact that they run off the same CPU clocks,